mose247/3D-object-detection/README.md

 - _G-channel_: encodes height values.
 - _B-channel_: encodes intensity values.

-As expected, pixels corresponding to vehicles' roof or high vegetation appear more greenish.
-Similarly, pixels representing highly reflective objects, as vehicles' rear lights or plates, have a more bluish color.
+As expected, pixels corresponding to vehicles' roof or other high objects appear greenish.
+Highly reflective objects, as vehicles' rear lights or plates, take instead a more bluish color.
+Finally, the red channel is more intense near to the LiDAR location, representing the fact that point density decreases with the range.

 | BEV map            |  BEV map with detections |
 :-------------------------:|:-------------------------: